-Sen. Schumer says he had a ‘serious talk’ with Sen. Feinstein, sidesteps questions about Judiciary Committee post
+Schumer says he had ‘serious talk’ with Feinstein, sidesteps questions about Judiciary Committee post

 “I’ve had a long and serious talk with Senator Feinstein.
 That’s all I’m going to say about it right now,” Schumer told reporters at his weekly Tuesday news conference.

-Feinstein, 87, is the oldest senator and would be poised to chair the committee should Democrats win the majority in November’s elections, putting her in charge of shepherding the potential Biden administration’s most critical nominees to the Justice Department and federal courts.
+Feinstein, 87, is the oldest senator and would be poised to chair the committee should Democrats win the majority in November’s election, putting her in charge of shepherding the potential Biden administration’s most critical nominees to the Justice Department and federal courts.
 The Senate panel also has jurisdiction over immigration legislation, gun laws and other hot-button issues.

+Asked by reporters about Schumer’s comments, Feinstein lifted her hand to signal she wouldn’t answer.
+“Please.
+Thank you,” she said, declining to comment.

-While some activists wanted Democrats to boycott the hearings for Judge Amy Coney Barrett, Schumer and Feinstein decided to engage the nominee and paint her as a likely vote against the Affordable Care Act in the upcoming Supreme Court consideration of that 2010 health law.
+While some activists wanted Democrats to boycott the hearings for Judge Amy Coney Barrett, Schumer and Feinstein decided to engage the nominee and paint her as a likely vote against the Affordable Care Act in the upcoming Supreme Court consideration of the 2010 health law.

 As the hearings ended Thursday, Feinstein credited Republicans for holding a hearing with decorum and even hugged Sen. Lindsey O. Graham (R-S.C.), the chair who had previously pledged to never consider a Supreme Court nominee in an election year.
+Graham is locked in a competitive Senate race.

 NARAL Pro-Choice America’s president, Ilyse Hogue, waited a day before issuing a statement that said Democrats needed committee leadership that “underscores how unprecedented, shameful and wrong this process is.”